Childcare is the care and education provided at any setting (place) in which your child is looked after without you being present. This may be at a:

 - Tax-Free Childcare - You can get up to £500 every 3 months (£2,000 a year) for each of your children, to help with your childcare costs, if you're eligible.

-- Universal Credit for Childcare - You may be able to claim back up to 85% of your childcare costs if you’re eligible.
+- Universal Credit for Childcare - You may be able to claim back up to 85 per cent of your childcare costs if you’re eligible.

 - Childcare Element of Working Tax Credit (WTC) - If you are employed and receive WTC you may be eligible to have some childcare costs paid for.